FdeFabricio/POC/tutorials/STIA/README.md

 ## Introduction

 Let’s say we have a hypothesis.
 We believe that temperature influences on where people like to go in a city.
-For example area A is really popular when it’s warm because there are parks or open-air pubs; area B, on the other hand, is most popular when it’s chilly.
+For example: area A is really popular when it’s warm, because there are parks or open air pubs; area B, on the other hand, is most popular when it’s chilly.
 As area A is busier during summer, we assume the level of noise increases as well, right?

 So, what we should do is try to correlate temperature, noise level and place popularity in order to test our hypothesis.
-For this matter, we need at least three different datasets: temperature, noise level and popularity.
+For this matter we need at least three different datasets: temperature, noise level and popularity.
 In this example we are using Weather Underground (temperature), Noise Tube (noise level), geolocated check-ins and posts on Instagram (place popularity) as data sources.
 Each one of these will become a different sensing layer.

 **But if we want to measure how one variable correlates to another we shall, first, test if the data has spatial and temporal intersection.** It would be a mistake trying to correlate London’s temperature with Munich’s noise level.
 “Oh right, when it’s really cold in London, the Germans like to shout on the streets.”
 The same if we correlated temperature from the 80’s with check-ins from 2016.
-Basically, we need to make sure the sensing layers belong to the same area (to the same city, for instance) and to the same time.
+Basically we need to make sure the sensing layers belong to the same area (to the same city, for instance) and to the same time.
 That’s why we need the SpatioTemporal Intersection Analysis (STIA).

 ## Prerequisites

-For this tutorial, we are going to use four Sensing Layers: temperature, noise level, check-ins and Instagram posts.
+For this tutorial we are going to use four Sensing Layers: temperature, noise level, check-ins and Instagram posts.
 Hence the following files will be needed and can be found in [this repository](https://github.com/FdeFabricio/POC/tree/master/Tutorial/src):

 ```
 checkin.dat